kartoza/ckanext-dalrrd-emc-dcpr/README.md

 and Rural Development (DALRRD).
 It also contains additional utilities, useful for running the full EMC.

+## Dataset metadata fields

+Dataset fields are defined with the help of the [ckan scheming extension](https://github.com/ckan/ckanext-scheming).
+The dataset schema file can be found in `ckanext/dalrrd_emc_dcpr/scheming/dataset_schema.yaml`.
+It has the definition of the EMC dataset metadata fields, which conform with the South African spatial metadata standard (SANS1878)

 ## Deployment

 This project is deployed onto the following environments: